registration for 2018 is now open

 WEEK 4 : august 6 - august 10 (AGES 6 TO 11) - REGISTRATION IS FULL

 WEEK 5 : august 13 - august 17 (AGES 6 TO 11)

 Camp Hours - 9 am to 4 pm (Monday to Friday)

 Age ranges are recommendations only

 If you feel your child would be better suited to a younger or older group, or have a child outside of our age range who would like to attend camp, please contact Heide at firstname.lastname@example.org and we will help you find the best fit for your child.

 Toddy Pond Farm camp offers children and young adults ages 4-11 the opportunity to experience hands on farming on a working, grass fed, organic dairy farm.
 Through work with the animals, gardening, and nature exploration our time together will emphasize the connection between healthy pastures, healthy animals, healthy food, and a healthy planet.

 Participants will start the day in morning circle gathering together to make a plan for the day.
 From there we’ll head out for our morning “farm walk” a daily check-in with each of the animals to make sure everyone looks safe and has all their needs met.
 With Guides, Jasmine and Rowan, and Farmers Heide and Greg, we’ll visit each of the animals, taking time to observe, interact, and ask questions.
 We’ll discuss the importance of each farm breed to the sustainability of the farm and the larger eco-system.
-Following the campers leads and interest there should be plenty of time for visiting with the various creatures at the farm, including American Guinea Hogs, Gloucestershire Old Spot pigs, Jersey cows and calves, sheep, hens, chicks, rabbits, and dogs.
+Following the campers leads and interest there should be plenty of time for visiting with the various creatures at the farm, including Gloucestershire Old Spot pigs, Jersey cows and calves, sheep, hens, chicks, goats, and dogs.